Zach Baron

 Designing for Scale

 With 900+ courses, you can't design for one and hope it works everywhere.
-A beachfront resort in Scottsdale has different needs than a municipal course in Ohio.
+A resort in Scottsdale has different needs than a municipal course in Ohio.
 The system had to be flexible enough to accommodate wildly different contexts while maintaining a cohesive brand experience.
 This meant building adaptive components that could handle variable content, different tier configurations, and localized pricing — all without breaking.

 Membership & Loyalty